 Furthermore, Radford (2006) explained that when someone facing generalization patterns problems, she/he will attempt to solve the problem of pattern generalization using different strategies.
 The strategies used can be differentiated into naive induction and generalization.
 Naive induction is the generalization of patterns that are based on trial and error.
 Furthermore, generalization consists of the generalization of Arithmetic and the generalization of algebraic.
 The generalization of algebraic consists of factual, contextual, and symbolic generalizations.
 The factual type of generalization is a generalized type based on known facts.
-A contextual generalization is a generalization type associated with an algebraic object or symbol that is not limited to particular objects.
+A contextual generalization is a generalized type based on the context of the problem and is limited to particular objects.
+The symbolic generalization is a generalization type associated with an algebraic object or symbol that is not limited to particular objects.